 Students are expected to spend additional study hours in the Learning Resource Centre in order to successfully complete this programme.
 Students need to complete research and homework on a regular basis in order to build up knowledge and confidence in the world of business and retail.
 It is expected that students will spend approximately six hours a week on course work outside of normal class time.

-Successful students can progress to the Extended Diploma, then onto higher education courses, part-time professional courses, apprenticeships or into employment.
+Successful students can progress to higher education courses, part-time professional courses, apprenticeships or into employment.

 Fees and Additional Costs